pivotal/docs-tap/app-sso/service-operators/identity-providers.hbs.md

 # Identity providers

 An `AuthServer` does not manage users internally.
 Instead, users log in through external identity providers (IdPs).
-Currently, `AuthServer` supports OpenID Connect providers, LDAP providers, as well as a list of "static" hard-coded users for development purposes only. `AuthServer` also has limited, experimental support for SAML providers.
+Currently, `AuthServer` supports OpenID Connect providers, LDAP providers and a list of static hard-coded users for development purposes only. `AuthServer` also has limited beta support for SAML providers.

 Identity providers are configured under `spec.identityProviders`, learn more from [the API reference](../crds/authserver.md).